 We desire to see a general move all along the line of battle.
-The meetings referred to in this article are the churches begin to work as never before to prepare for the coming of Christ.
+The meetings referred to in this article are the churches begin to work as my way East I will stop at College never before to prepare for the coming of Christ.